raymondworkshop/old.myblog/about.md

 <br>

-Outside of science & tech, I mainly write on the world, culture, and self-improvement with ‘growth mindset’.
+Outside of science & tech, I mainly write on the world, people, culture, and self-improvement with ‘growth mindset’.
 <br>

 I worked as technical officer at HSUHK, RA at CityU and HKBU, and software engineer at Nokia Corporation (formerly Alcatel-Lucent Shanghai Bell Co Ltd), and HKCREO(startup).